Monday, 31 October 2011

 Portugal, my love and hate for it

-I am at present in the city of Porto, as part of a mini-grand tour of the north of Portugal.
+At present I am in the city of Porto, as part of a mini-grand tour of northern Portugal.
 Up to now I had only passed through those regions glancingly, although I know Lisbon, the Algarve and parts of the Centre well.
 But this coming to know Portugal has not been a happy experience.
 I have long tended to share the slightly dismissive attitude about this country that is common in England and, although I am part of it by blood, and felt deeply attached to it in childhood, I have latterly experienced so much unhappiness and negativity here that I long to leave Portugal for good.

 But I have been startled this time by the beauty and interest of what I have seen, and today have enjoyed an almost rapturous tour of Porto in the company of a knowledgeable friend.
 At last I have realised that this is a beautiful country, not just one that I have to be interested in because my mother came from here.
 It is so full of sights which, if they were in Italy, would be packed with tourists, but here attract only a ghostly few.